EternityForest/KaithemAutomation/help.md

 Some preprocessing occurs before the recurrent library parses it, so that any expression of the form blah/blah will be interpreted as a timezone.
 Timezone names must be in the Olson TZ list("US/Central","Etc/UTC", etc) If the time expression does not contain a time zone, it will be assumed to be in the server's local time.

-If a time event is still running by the next occurrence, it will be skipped unless allow\_overlap is present somewhere in the string.
+If a time event is still running by the next occurrance, it will be skipped unless allow\_overlap is present somewhere in the string.

 If you delete the event but something else still has a reference to the function, calling it will raise an error